Happy Gay Travel

 Day 9 - Wanaka – A Mountain Jewel

-We spend three nights in the quaint mountain village of Wanaka, enjoying a wealth of activities.
-Perched on Lake Wanaka, with Mount Aspiring National Park rising behind it, Wanaka offers sports on land, lakes and rivers, and in the air.
+We enjoy three nights in the quaint mountain village of Wanaka, enjoying a wealth of activities.
+Perched on yet another huge glacial lake, with Mount Aspiring National Park rising behind it, Wanaka offers great views and all types of sports on land, lakes, and rivers, and in the air.

-We'll arrive in time for a quick hike above our hotel to view the layout of the town, then we'll settle-in for a relaxing dinner.
-Afterwards, take a walk along the lakefront and through the quaint downtown, stopping at Kai Waka Pai or Cafe Paradiso for a nightcap.
+We’ll arrive in time for a quick walk above our hotel to view the layout of the town, then we’ll settle in for a relaxing dinner.
+Afterward, take a walk along the lakefront and through the quaint downtown, stopping at Kai Waka Pai or Cafe Paradiso for a nightcap.

 Day 10 - An Alpine Jewel – Hiking to Rob Roy Glacier